Each year I conduct an annual review to help me remember the things that went well, reflect on areas where I can improve, and focus on the future.

 I submitted my first CFP this year, to Windy City Rails 2016.
-Even after some crazy life experiences, pressing 'submit' on that form was difficult.
+Pressing submit on that form was difficult.
 This fits into my mental model that if something makes me nervous, it's worth doing.

 Twelve CFPs is a specific goal because it is asking me to do just one thing— submit twelve talk ideas.
 It is measurable, because there's a number.
 It's attainable because all I have to do is fill out a form.
 It's realistic, as I've already submitted two CFPs in 2016.
 And it's timely.

 I respect the globe-trotting professional speakers in my industry, but don't envy them.
 It looks pretty hard to me.
 Writing talks, getting up in front of hundreds of strangers, and travelling the world are all challenges I don't take lightly.

 But I have ideas and a voice.
 Speaking at a technical conference would challenge me, allow me to meet people, and open unique doors.

 The goal of submitting, rather than acceptance, is a challenge that I can control.
 And, according to PaperCall, 1 in 10 CFPs are accepted, so more CFPs means a better chance of getting onstage.